-The Governing Body in its role as a member of the Lewes Cooperative Learning Partnership will ensure, so far as is reasonably practicable, the health and safety at work of employees and others (e.g. contractors, pupils, visitors) in accordance with the Health & Safety at Work Act 1974.
+The Governing Body in its role as employer will ensure, so far as is reasonably practicable, the health and safety at work of employees and others (e.g. contractors, pupils, visitors) in accordance with the Health and Safety at Work Act 1974.